dhardenb/space-frigates/README.md

 **Play right now at: https://www.spacefrigates.com**

-Space Frigates is a muliplayer, browser based arcade game built using the Meteor JS application stack, SVG, and a home grown game engine.
+Space Frigates is a muliplayer, real-time, browser based arcade game built using the MeteorJS application stack, Canvas, and a home grown game engine.

 **Keyboard Controls**